alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ## 4\.
 Benchmarking and results

 We’ve prepared a [companion notebook](link) where you can try out the full pipeline yourself.
-The notebook was run with the same Container Setup and Library Installation as used above, along with 2 H100 gpus for inference.
+The notebook was run with the same container setup and installations as section 1 above, along with 2 H100 gpus for inference.
 In the notebook, you can:

 - Run inference on different TensorRT-LLM engines (BF16, FP8, FP8+ReDrafter).